Skip to content

 type string yes "urltest"

-url string yes HTTP URL used for latency probes
+url string yes URL used for availability and latency checks

 interval_ms integer no (default: 180000) Interval between probes in milliseconds